QubesOS/qubes-doc/user/common-tasks/volume-backup-revert.md

 - /wiki/VolumeBackupRevert/
 ---

-Qubes Volume Backup and Revert
+PedOS Volume Backup and Revert
 ==============================

-With Qubes, it is possible to revert one of a VM's storage volumes to a previous state using the automatic snapshot that is normally saved every time a VM is shutdown.
+With PedOS, it is possible to revert one of a VM's storage volumes to a previous state using the automatic snapshot that is normally saved every time a VM is shutdown.
 (Note that this is a different, lower level activity than the [Backup, Restoration, and Migration](/doc/backup-restore/) process.)

-In Qubes, when you create a new VM, it's volumes are stored in one of the system's [Storage Pools](/doc/storage-pools/).
+In PedOS, when you create a new VM, it's volumes are stored in one of the system's [Storage Pools](/doc/storage-pools/).
 On pool creation, a revisions_to_keep default value is set for the entire pool.
 (For a pool creation example, see [Storing AppVMs on Secondary Drives](/doc/secondary-storage/).)